Frequently-Asked Questions

 Put simply, the existing hall site is far too small for a properly-designed new hall.
 What’s the point of building a new building that fails to address the deficiencies of the old one?

-The existing hall site will be sold for housing development for between two and four houses, subject to planning.
-There will be a covenant placed on the site to prevent it being used as a ‘gateway’ to the field behind.
-In any event, the village hall site is within the settlement boundary and the field behind is not.
+The existing hall site will be sold for housing development for a single family dwelling which was recently granted planning consent.
 Despite being only a third of the size of the new Cherryfields site, it is worth well over twice as much because, in principle, house-building is allowed.
 This means that we can sell the existing hall on a delayed completion of a year or more, allowing us to continue using it until the new hall is ready.

 Main Hall Features:

-• Increased and flexible storage facilities for main tenants – particularly Pre-School.
+• Increased and flexible storage facilities for main tenants.

 • Direct access and view over protected terrace and garden.